VISmodding/Install-PSIO-on-PSone/README.md

 ![image](images/PSonePSIO.png)

 This project allows you to add a **Parallel port** to the **PSone** in order to use a Cybdyn Systems's PSIO Cartridge by preserving also the CD-ROM drive.
 The parallel port must be sourced from a donor phat PS1 (this is the only drawback).
 The utility of this mod is to avoid to solder a PSIO cartdridge directly inside the console so if you have also a phat PSIO ready PS1 you can use PSIO on both.
 PSIO cartdridge can be purchased from the [Cybdyn Systems online store](https://psio.cybdyn-systems.com.au/store/psio-cartridge/).
-This is the only way to play your PS1 games from an SD card preserving your CD-ROM drive.
+At the moment, this is the only way to play your PS1 games from an SD card preserving your CD-ROM drive without wiring a PSIO cart inside the PSone.

 ## Disclaimer